kuttiproject/driver-vbox-images/INTERFACE.md

 ## set-proxy.sh

 This sets or removes node-wide proxy settings.
-To set, it adds lines defining `http_proxy`, `https_proxy` and `no_proxy` lines to `/etc/environment`.
-To remove, it deletes these lines.
+To set, it adds two files containing proxy settings: `/etc/profile.d/kutti-proxy.sh` for interactive programs, and `/etc/systemd/system.conf.d/kutti-proxy.conf` for daemons.
+To remove, it deletes these files.

 ## set-proxy-2.sh

 This is an alternate method for setting or removing node-wide proxy settings.
-To set, it adds two files containing proxy settings: `/etc/profile.d/kutti-proxy.sh` for interactive programs, and `/etc/systemd/system.conf.d/kutti-proxy.conf` for daemons.
-To remove, it deletes these files.
+To set, it adds lines defining `http_proxy`, `https_proxy` and `no_proxy` lines to `/etc/environment`.
+To remove, it deletes these lines.

 ## add-ca-certificate.sh

 This adds a certificate to the operating system's trusted store.
+The certificate file must be in PEM format, with the filename ending in .crt.